 - Hot Special

-Also, send a test version to your inbox and confirm that you received it on your inbox.
+Also, send a test version to your inbox and confirm that you received it.
 To be safe, use free.e or f.ree instead of “free.”

 Shopify also uses power words in their email subject lines: